|Lt. Col. Curtis

 During the 1920s and 1930s Beecher had multiple deployments in the United States and overseas and in September, 1921, he was promoted to Captain.
 It was also during this time period that he married Juanita A. Trelease on May 7, 1931.
 Once again, he had multiple deployments during the 1930s.
 It was while he was commanding the Marine Detachment , Receiving Ship, Destroyer Base, San Diego, California, that he was promoted to Major.
 The date of the promotion was November 26, 1934.
 On June 29, 1938, he was promoted to Lt.
 Colonel while deployed at the Marine Barracks, Naval Ammunition Depot, Puget Sound, Washington.

 Beecher's next deployment was with Headquarters Company, First Battalion, Fourth Marines, at Shanghai, China, in October, 1941.
 His time in China was short when the 4th Marines sailed for the Philippine Islands on November 28, 1941, arriving on November 30th.
 From there, the Marines where sent to Olongapo Naval Station, from there they would be moved to Corregidor.
 On December 7, 1941, the Japanese attacked Pearl Harbor.
-What Beecher did from this date until the surrender of Bataan is not known.
+On Corregidor, Beecher was put in command of the eastern defenses of the island.

 The Japanese moved the new Prisoners of War to a beach were they held for 48 hours, without food, water, or shelter, and with the sun beating down on them during the day.
 The sick and wounded lay among the POWs without medical care.
 He recalled, "We were then dumped ashore to Manila and marched through the streets on exhibition apparently to impress the Philippine people that we were defeated Americans.
 On the march we what we were to experience many times thereafter.
 If a man fell out, he was kicked, worked over with a gun butt, then prodded with a bayonet.
 If the man failed to respond, he was picked up later by a Japanese truck.
 Many of those picked up were corpses."